FlawCon/2019.flawcon.xyz/coc/index.md

 [Incident Handling Guidelines](/coc/handling-guidelines/)

 ## The REALLY Quick Version
-Be excellent to each other! - Bill and Ted
+"Be excellent to each other!" - Bill and Ted

 Here are some examples of how to achieve that:
 - Treat everyone professionally